Alignment

 Setting Alignment the First Time

-Setting alignment via the app is a three-step process that doesn't require any coordinated pre-planning prior to arrival.
-You'll want to know what landmarks you may be able to use on site.
-Once on site you'll do a three step alignment process in app.
+Setting alignment via the app is a three-step process that doesn't require any coordinated pre-planning before arrival.
+You'll want to know what landmarks you may be able to use on-site.
+Once on site, you'll do a three-step alignment process in the app.

 1. Rotation

 The first step is to rotate your model to the site correctly.
-The concept is that the dollhouse is correctly rotated such that if the building shrunk on site it would be correctly positioned, just smaller.
+The concept is that the dollhouse is correctly rotated such that if the building shrank on site, it would be correctly positioned, just smaller.

 2. Location